 During previous developments, three spheres are used to model a cylinder shape.
-While considering symmetry of the original geometry, the size and position of each sphere is determined by fitting to the numerically solved force and torque values on the cylinder in the presence of a charged external sphere.
-While this volume based sphere population works well to predict the electrostatic interactions of the cylinder shape, capturing the 3D and induced charge effects of more intricate geometries at small separation distances will require a model with more than three spheres.
+While considering symmetry of the original geometry, the optimal size and position of each sphere are determined by fitting to the numerically solved force and torque values on the cylinder in the presence of a charged external sphere.
+While this volume-based sphere population works well to predict the electrostatic interactions of the cylinder shape, capturing the 3-D and induced charge effects of more intricate geometries at small separation distances requires a model with more than three spheres.
 The MSM algorithm for calculating forces and torques can handle models with large numbers of spheres, but the nonlinear fitting schemes used to optimize the sphere positions and sizes are not robust in this domain.
 As with any nonlinear fitting algorithm, when the parameter set increases, successful convergence is dependent on the chosen initial conditions and global optimization is not guaranteed.

-For this reason, expanding the MSM to higher accuracy levels requires populating the spacecraft shape with an increasing number of uniformly positioned spheres.
-This leads to a higher fidelity prediction of the electrostatic interactions because the charge has a higher degree of freedom to move between the various spheres in the model, much like it would on the actual conducting shape.
+Due to the limitations of the nonlinear fit, expanding the MSM to higher accuracy levels requires populating the spacecraft shape with an increasing number of uniformly positioned spheres.
+This leads to a higher fidelity prediction of the electrostatic interactions because there is more freedom for redistribution of the charge between the various spheres in the model as relative orientations change, much like there is on the surface of an actual conducting object.
 In this way, induced charge effects can be captured in any dimension where multiple spheres are present.
 Since the underlying assumption that the modeled body is fully conducting remains, it is known that all the contained charge will reside on its surface.
 Therefore, the approach is taken to populate only the surface of a given shape with spheres.

 The goal of the new method of surface population is to minimize the parameters that need to be selected when creating an MSM for a given shape.
 Therefore, it is desirable to pick a set of spheres that are uniformly distributed along the surface of the geometry.
-For complex shapes this is not a trivial task.
+For complex shapes, this is not a trivial task.
 Several CAD programs contain algorithms to generate point clouds from solid models and this is most likely the approach that will be taken during future work for generating sphere positions for generic spacecraft.
-For simpler shapes such as spheres and cylinders, specific algorithms are created to uniformly populated the surface as described below.
-By this approach, the new SMSM method is significantly faster and more robust to set up.
-The resulting computations are more accurate, while the run-time costs are only marginally increased.
+For simpler shapes, such as spheres and cylinders, specific algorithms are created to uniformly populate the surface as described as follows.
+By this approach, the new SMSM method is significantly faster and more robust to setup than the VMSM.
+The resulting computations are more accurate, while the runtime costs are only marginally increased.

 IV.
-TWO SPHERE SYSTEM
+TWO-SPHERE SYSTEM

 To analyze the quality of a uniform surface populated MSM, simple shapes are used to provide benchmark performance results.
-An isolated sphere in space has an analytic solution for its self-capacitance, and for a system with two spheres separated at appreciable distances the Position Dependent Capacitance model can predict Coulomb forces fairly accurately.
-For smaller separation distances, several analytic and numerical options exist that can be used as accurate truth models.
-By comparing these truth models with the PDC solution, it is easy to isolate the contribution from induced charge effects.
+An analytic solution exists for the self-capacitance of an isolated sphere in space, and for a system with two spheres separated at appreciable distances the PDC model can predict Coulomb forces fairly accurately.
+For smaller separation distances, in which case the charge is not uniformly distributed along the surface of each sphere, several numerical and approximate analytic options exist that can be used as accurate truth models.
+By comparing these truth models with the PDC solution, it is easy to isolate the specific contribution from induced charge effects.